- Lab Pages

 Admin: Emily Romick

-Some women who are pregnant or recently pregnant mysteriously develop profound heart failure, known as peripartum cardiomyopathy (PPCM), often leaving them incapacitated at a critical moment in their life and that of their child.
-We have made two seminal advances to understanding this disease: first, we demonstrated that the heart failure is vascular in nature, in part driven by anti-vascular hormones secreted by the placenta, i.e. PPCM is a vasculo/hormonal disease.
-And second, we identified in ~10% of women with PPCM, loss-of-function mutations in the gene TTN, encoding for the large sarcomeric protein titin.
-A major focus of the lab currently is to understand how TTN mutations cause disease, and how they synergize with placenta-derived toxic hormones during pregnancy, with the ultimate goal to identify treatments for this devastating disease
+~1:1000 women who are recently pregnant mysteriously develop profound heart failure, known as peripartum cardiomyopathy (PPCM), often leaving them incapacitated at a critical moment in their life and that of their child.
+We have made two seminal advances to understanding this disease: first, that PPCM is in part driven by anti-vascular hormones secreted by the placenta, i.e. PPCM is a vasculo/hormonal disease (Nature 2012).
+And second, that ~10% of women with PPCM bear loss-of-function mutations in the gene TTN, encoding for the large sarcomeric protein titin (New Engl J of Med 2016).
+A major focus of the lab currently is to probe more deeply into the genetics of PPCM, using international cohorts (Circulation 2021); to understand racial disparities PPCM (JAMA Cardiology 2017); and to understand how TTN mutations cause disease (Circulation 2019; Science Trans Med 2021), with the ultimate goal to identify treatments for this devastating disease.

-- Ware JS, Li J, Mazaika E, Yasso CM, DeSouza T, Cappola TP, Tsai EJ, Hilfiker-Kleiner D, Kamiya CA, Mazzarotto F, Cook SA, Halder I, Prasad SK, Pisarcik J, Hanley-Yanez K, Alharethi R, Damp J, Hsich E, Elkayam U, Sheppard R, Kealey A, Alexis J, Ramani G, Safirstein J, Boehmer J, Pauly DF, Wittstein IS, Thohan V, Zucker MJ, Liu P, Gorcsan J 3rd, McNamara DM, Seidman CE, Seidman JG, Arany Z. Shared Genetic Predisposition in Peripartum and Dilated Cardiomyopathies.
+- Ware JS, Li J, Mazaika E, Yasso CM, DeSouza T, Cappola TP, Tsai EJ, Hilfiker-Kleiner D, Kamiya CA, Mazzarotto F, Cook SA, Halder I, Prasad SK, Pisarcik J, Hanley-Yanez K, Alharethi R, Damp J, Hsich E, Elkayam U, Sheppard R, Kealey A, Alexis J, Ramani G, Safirstein J, Boehmer J, Pauly DF, Wittstein IS, Thohan V, Zucker MJ, Liu P, Gorcsan J 3rd, McNamara DM, Seidman CE, Seidman JG, Arany Z. Shared Genetic Etiology of Peripartum and Dilated Cardiomyopathies.
 N Engl J Med.
 2016 Jan 21; 374(3):233-41.

-- Patten IS, Rana S, Shahul S, Rowe GC, Rhee JS, Jang C, Liu L, Hacker MR, Mitchell J, Mahmood F, Hess P, Bauersachs J, Hilfiker-Kleiner D, Karumanchi SA, Arany Z. Cardiac Angiogenic Imbalance Leads to Peripartum Cardiomyopathy.
+- Patten IS, Rana S, Shahul S, Rowe GC, Jang C, Liu L, Hacker M, Rhee JS, Mitchell J, Mahmood F, Hess P, Farrell C, Koulisis N, Khankin EV, Burke SD, Tudorache I, Bauersachs J, delMonte F, Hilfiker-Kleiner D, Karumanchi SA, Arany Z. Cardiac Angiogenic Imbalance Leads to Peri-partum Cardiomyopathy.
 Nature.
-2012 May 9; 485(7398):333-8.
-PMCID 3356917 Featured in Institute of Medicine (IOM) report on Clinical and Translational Science Awards Program
+2012 May 17; 485(7398):333-8.